cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

     ![package](./publish-huawei-ohos/package-ohos.png)

-    > **Note**: Currently, HarmonyOS does not support multi-directory builds, so the generated HarmonyOS project is in the `native\engine` directory, unlike other platforms that generate in the `build` directory of the project.
+    > **Note**: currently, HarmonyOS does not support multi-directory builds, so the generated HarmonyOS project is in the `native\engine` directory, unlike other platforms that generate in the `build` directory of the project.

     Next, open the `ohos` folder with HUAWEI DevEco Studio to perform further compilation, as described below.